naoufal/frmt/README.md

 ### cardNumber(card_number)
 __Arguments__
-- `card_number` - The input card number to be formatted.
+- `card_number` - The inputted card number to be formatted.

 __Examples__
 ```js